Actions and Triggers¶

 is the file to write your python code for a trigger.
 This script must contain a run

-function that takes 2 paramaters: a dict
+function that takes 2 parameters: a dict

 containing the inputs and an instance of the RyaxSourceProtocol